“Yes There No Where”, 2023

-Robert Wilson founded the New York-based performance collective “The Byrd Hoffman School of Byrds” in the mid-1960s, and developed his first signature works, including “Deafman Glance” (1970) and “A Letter for Queen Victoria” (1974-1975).
-With Philip Glass he wrote the seminal opera “Einstein on the Beach” (1976).
+Robert Wilson founded the New York performance collective “The Byrd Hoffman School of Byrds” in the mid-1960s and developed his own first works, including “Deafman Glance” (1970) and “A Letter for Queen Victoria” (1974-1975).
+With Philip Glass, he wrote the groundbreaking opera “Einstein on the Beach” (1976).
 Wilson’s artistic collaborators include numerous writers and musicians such as Heiner Müller, Tom Waits, Susan Sontag, Laurie Anderson, William Burroughs, and Lou Reed.